ChenHe-InfoViz/A-study-exploring-visualization-insight-generation-process/README.md

  Section 5.3 Personality traits in relation to note characteristics and user interactions: personalityTraits.R

- Section 5.4 The influence of age and gender: otherAnalysis.R

- Section 5.5 User experience questionnaire result: Result of the Short_UEQ.xlsx
+ Section 5.4 User experience questionnaire result: Result of the Short_UEQ.xlsx